Foundations for a theory of complex matroids

-\section{Vectors}
+} But we could construct a matrix with, for instance, all real entries and with $(1,1,1,1,1,0,0)$ and $(-1,0,0,1,1,1,1)$ in its kernel, and thus with $X$ and $Y$ in the resulting phased circuit set.
+A general elimination axiom should give the same elimination of $v_1$ from $X$ and $Y$ in both of these complex matroids, but of course it will not. \end{example}

+\subsection{Vectors}

-Sadly, there is no vector axiomatization for complex matroids that is cryptomorphic to the other axiomatizations and has the property that, for complex subspaces $W$ of $\mathbb C^n$, the complex matroid of $W$ has vector set $\{\ph(v):v\in W\}$.
-In this section we give an example to show that the circuits of a complex matroid with realization $W$ do not determine $\{\ph(v):v\in W\}$.
+In this section we show that there is no "phased vector axiomatization" for oriented matroids analogous to the $\Vom$ axioms in Definition~\ref{OMaxioms}.
+Such an axiomatization should \begin{itemize} \item be cryptomorphic to the other axiomatizations, and \item have the property that, for complex subspaces $W$ of $\mathbb C^n$, the complex matroid of $W$ has vector set $\{\ph(v):v\in W\}$. \end{itemize} We give here an example to show that the circuits of a complex matroid with realization $W$ do not determine $\{\ph(v):v\in W\}$.

 Let $W_1$ be the row space of

 and let $W_2$ be the row space of

 We shall verify that $W_1$ and $W_2$ have the same complex matroid, but that there is a $v\in W_1$ such that $\ph(v)\neq\ph(w)$ for every $w\in W_2$.